darzu/castle/readme.md

 0. Open chrome and go to http://localhost:3000/

 ###Coding Task 1: Committing your first change!

+Now that you've got your own local git repository and all of our project files, we're going to try to get you to do your first file edit and we'll have you synchronize your edit with the central authority at github (this makes it visible for everyone else on the project to see!).

 0. Open git bash
 0. Run `cd ~/castle`
 0. Run `subl .`